 Doug comes from a very musical family:

-Father Willie Schwartz played lead clarinet with Glenn Miller and went on to a very successful career as a Hollywood session woodwind player, for Billy May, Nelson Riddle, Gordon Jenkins, Neal Hefti, Henry Mancini, and many others.
-His Wikipedia page barely scratches the surface.
+Father Willie Schwartz played lead clarinet with Glenn Miller and went on to a highly successful career as a Hollywood session woodwind player working in radio, television, feature films, commercials, and record projects for Billy May, Nelson Riddle, Gordon Jenkins, Neal Hefti, Henry Mancini, John Williams, and many others.

-Mother Peggy Clark and her sisters sang with the Tommy Dorsey Orchestra as The Sentimentalists and made four albums as The Clark Sisters; all the while she, too, was very much in demand around town as a sightreading phenom, with Jud Conlon, Johnny Mann, and Earl Brown.
+Mother Peggy Clark and her sisters sang with the Tommy Dorsey Orchestra as The Sentimentalists and made four albums as The Clark Sisters; all the while she, too, was very much in demand around town as a sightreading phenom, with Jud Conlon, Jimmy Joyce, and Earl Brown.
+Her career was every bit as dynamic and busy as Wil's, singing on Academy Award-winning films with Henry Mancini and Johnny Mandel, and making hit records with Nat Cole, Ray Charles, Frank Sinatra, and Stan Freberg.
+The jingles she made with Johnny Mann are still a radio benchmark and were featured recently in the film Once Upon A Time In Hollywood.

 Sister Nan Schwartz is a Grammy winning, seven-time Emmy nominated composer and arranger with an extraordinary sense of harmony (check out her webpage), who just happens to be married to